BaseMax/GitHubAction-SFTP-Deploy-Password/README.md

-# SFTP Deploy with Password
+# GitHub Actions: SFTP Deploy with Password

 Automatically deploy and upload new pushed files to a server by **SFTP** protocol directly with password without SSH keys.